 - 1 cup of multipurpose flour

 - Mix the flour and milk to make a smooth batter.

 - Put a teaspoon of vegetable oil to the frying pan and spread small portions of the batter on it.

 - Flip them to cook on both sides.

 - You can feed the pancakes with some honey.

 7. Maize, Apple and Sweet Potato Puree Recipe

-- Cook the corn and steam the apple and sweet potato
+- Cook the corn, steam the apple and sweet potato and puree them together.

-- Add some formula or breast milk to thin the consistency
+- Add some breast milk to thin the consistency.

-- Make the mix into small flat rounds using your fingers
+- Make small flat cutlets using your fingers.

 1. Can your baby drink corn (Karo) syrup to cure constipation?